talaverant/terraformfiles/README.md

 You will need the following to run this succcessfully:

-AWS Credentials as Administrator Access on the CX AWS account (All CX SAs and CREs have this access).
+AWS Credentials as Administrator Access or with enough programmatic access to create the AWS resouces defined in the TF files.
 An SSH public Key to be used as a deployment key for the ec2 instance

 These need to be set as environment variables as follows: